 I am a contributor to the Flickr Creative Commons Community, and my work has been sourced on the Wikimedia Commons, BlogTO and Mashable.

-You can connect with me on LinkedIn, see more of my photography on Instagram, keep up with my work on Behance, or follow me on Tumblr.
+You can connect with me on LinkedIn, keep up with my work on Behance, or follow my blog on Tumblr.